Proverbs 1:7 – “The Fear of the Lord”

 Author Credit: Bro.
 Matthew George, Canefield Gospel Mission, Gospel Mission Assemblies of Dominica

 In his compilation of wise sayings or proverbs, Solomon immediately began by emphasizing the importance of the “fear of the Lord”.
-He used that phrase as the foundation or origin of knowledge (Prov.
-1:7); wisdom (Prov 9:10 or Ps 111:10).
+He used that phrase as the foundation or origin of knowledge (Proverbs 1:7); wisdom (Proverbs 9:10 or Psalm 111:10).

 “Fear” in this case refers to respect or reverence to some authority.
-Indeed, God is to be respected and revered (Ps 34:11-16); even earthly rulers who are ordained of God need to be feared (Rom.
-13:1-4).
+Indeed, God is to be respected and revered (Psalm 34:11-16); even earthly rulers who are ordained of God need to be feared (Romans 13:1-4).

 In Psalm 34:11, it must be noted that the fear of the Lord needs to be taught – it should be taught firstly at home.
 This is a parental responsibility.
 No wonder Solomon in directing such wise sayings (Proverbs) does it as a father to his children, since wisdom and knowledge must be learnt from childhood.
 All these teachings encompass the training which parents ought to give to their children.

-It is important to note that even the sinner has good reason to fear God since God’s punishment hangs over the sinner’s head (Matt 10:28).
+It is important to note that even the sinner has good reason to fear God since God’s punishment hangs over the sinner’s head (Matthew 10:28).

 We also saw in Proverbs 1:7 “… but fools despise wisdom and instruction.”

 This is the main characteristic of fools – they always think that they know it all.
 There is a saying about a fool which goes that way “He knows not, and knows not that he knows not, is a fool: shun him.”
 It simply means that fools are void of wisdom and knowledge because they have not the fear of God in them.